 Cemeteries are identified as prominent historic and cultural resources.
 They can provide an historic perspective of an area, providing names and ethnicities of previous residents, linking a community to its past.
-In the Town, cemeteries include the Cudahay Cemetery, located on Cemetery Road and maintained by the Methodist Church in Lamont and the Andrew-Lamont Cemetery on East Lamont Road that is maintained by the Town of Lamont.
-Refer to Map 3.3.1 in Chapter 3.
+Refer to Chapter 3, Agricultural, Natural, and Cultural Resources for more information.